thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 * Three 10k resistors - <https://octopart.com/search?q=RC0603FR-0710KL>
 * Three USB Cables (dollar store)

+The backpack pcb is optional.
+You can just as easily wire up the diodes and resistors on a protoboard.

 **Pin Assignments**

 Not all pins on the Trinket are equal.
 Be sure to read Adafruit's help pages <https://learn.adafruit.com/introducing-trinket/pinouts>  Pins 3 and 4 should not be used as inputs and will conflict with talking to a PC for programming.